ttanvirr/git-github-basics/README.md

 - create main-04.txt and commit.
 - run `git stash pop` to get the saved uncommited changes back.
 - again stash the uncommited changes.
-- modify content of main-04.txt. stash this changes. now we have two stashes.
+- modify content of main-04.txt. stash this changes. now we have two stashes. run `git stash list` to see them.
+- run `git stash pop <stash_id>` to get one saved stash back.

 ## HEAD and Detached HEAD